Frizzle Fry: Live performance

-Reception

 Critical reception

+Robert Christgau described the album as "Don Knotts Jr. joins the Minutemen."
+The Washington Post wrote that "echoes of San Francisco's late and (in some quarters) lamented Dead Kennedys can be heard in this S.F. trio's cartoonish vocals and blasts at adult hypocrisy ('To Defy the Laws of Tradition') and mindless conformity ('Too Many Puppies'), but the sound is jazzy speed-metal, not punk."
+The Times said that "Primus exhibits the delinquent musical tendencies of early Frank Zappa updated to sit comfortably in the modern milieu of bands such as Anthrax and Faith No More".

-Reviewing the album for AllMusic, Ned Raggett notes that "it's pretty easy to see in retrospect how much of a melange went into the group's work.
+Trouser Press stated that Frizzle Fry "effectively showcases drummer Tim 'Herb' Alexander's tight, frenetic technique and guitarist Larry LaLonde's aggro-fusion chops."
+Reviewing the album for AllMusic, Ned Raggett noted that "it's pretty easy to see in retrospect how much of a melange went into the group's work.
 Nods but thankfully few outright steals to everything from Frank Zappa's arch humor and Funkadelic's sprawl to the Police's early, spare effectiveness crop up and, indeed, so does plenty of Metallica."
-He contends that "something about Frizzle Fry is ultimately and perfectly of its time and place."
-Robert Christgau simply describes the album as "Don Knotts Jr. joins the Minutemen."
+He contended that "something about Frizzle Fry is ultimately and perfectly of its time and place."

-In 2015, Primus frontman Les Claypool ranked Frizzle Fry as his favorite Primus album.

 Track listing

 Personnel

 Writing, performance and production credits are adapted from the album liner notes.